sbossard0/Computer-Vision/README.md

 # Computer-Vision

-Instructions to run program for HW1:
+Instructions to run driver (cv_driver):

 1. Open all the .m files and images into your Matlab workspace
 2. Open up cv_driver.m
 3. Run the file
 4. Outputs will be present

+Includes many different computer visison techniques.

 Quantization Effect:
 Part A: Create a function that quantizes any real number (x) with L levels.
 The function should input x, L, the minimum value, and the maximum value given below.